Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Service can be spotty in Silverton, or even non-existent depending on your cellular provider.
 The same applies to wifi.
 While all Silverton hotels promote free wifi, not all are equally reliable.

-In my research, I found that The Wyman Hotel, Prospector Motel, and The Avon are ideal choices for those that need fast, strong wifi.
+In my research, I found that Teller House and the Frenchman Suites are ideal choices for those that need fast, strong wifi.
 Remote workers, note that Villa Dallavalle Inn and Grand Imperial Hotel received mixed reviews related to their wifi connectivity.

 Don’t Skip on Breakfast